carlguo866/personal_site/content/_index.md

 index: true
 ---

 I am a Computer Science & Math undergrad at MIT.
 In general, I'm passionate about making AI and computing systems safe and efficient so they can benefit humanity at large.
-Specifically, I am interested in topics of AI safety, program synthesis, and performance engineering.
+Specifically, I am interested in topics of mechanistic interpretability, program synthesis, and performance engineering.

 ## Experiences

 I now try to understand the science of neural networks and interpret them in [Prof. Max Tegmark's lab](https://tegmark.org/).
 I have worked on measuring the algorithmic progress of language models and its role in AI scaling with [Epoch AI](https://epochai.org/) and [MIT FutureTech](https://futuretech.mit.edu/).
 Before that, I have researched neural compilation and SQL query compiler optimization in the [Supertech Group](https://supertech.mit.edu/).